CV

 2005 BA, English, The University of Alabama, summa cum laude

-Reading Practice: The Pursuit of Natural Knowledge from Manuscript to Print (Forthcoming from the University of Chicago Press, Summer 2024)
+Reading Practice: The Pursuit of Natural Knowledge from Manuscript to Print (Chicago: University of Chicago Press, August 2024)

 Peer-Reviewed Articles